stsvilik/jPath/README.md

         jPath.select( JSON, "foo[bar == 1]").and( "foo2[bar == 2]").val(); //This example adds to the selection a different pattern evaluation

-    //Example above could also be written like so:
+    Example above could also be written like so:

         jPath.select( JSON, "foo[bar == 1 || bar == 2]").val();